-This post is sponsored by The Cherry Marketing Institute.
+This recipe for Tart Cherry Cider is sponsored by The Cherry Marketing Institute.

 I look forward to fall every year.
 With the hint of briskness in the air, it gets me so excited for the holiday season.
 It’s a great chance to revamp your routine, tackle those remaining goals or resolutions, and get back in the swing of school routines.

 With the impending busy season, it can make it trickier to stick to a healthy lifestyle.
 I thought I’d share some of my tips for getting the most out of your mornings and routines as the kiddos head back to school and things get a little more hectic.

 How to Stick to Your Healthy Lifestyle This Holiday Season

 Wake up earlier to work out.

 I’ll have to admit, this one is tough for me.
 I used to be SO GOOD at waking up early to crush a morning workout, and now, I cling onto every last second of sleep that I can.
 I’m going to make a conscious effort this fall, because I’ve found that on the days I don’t teach, if I don’t get a morning workout, it doesn’t happen.
 A bonus for early workouts: I don’t realize what I’m doing until it’s almost over haha.

 Get A more Effective Workout in Less Time

 Even though I’m admittedly terrible at waking up early for fitness, I am pretty good at crushing my workout in the time I do have.